 The Doctoral Program fosters an inclusive academic atmosphere that encourages collaboration, respect, and sharing of ideas.
 In keeping with the importance of diversity and multiculturalism in counseling, the doctoral program expects students to accept social responsibility and places great value on the function of social justice in the curriculum and society.
 The Program is also committed to offering services to communities for various human, social, economic and environmental problems.

 Our program is oriented to meet the needs of working professionals.
 Classes are held once a week in the evenings Monday through Thursday.
 Our classes are also small, which gives you the opportunity to receive personal attention from Barry's distinguished faculty.

-The Counseling Program's on-site clinic offers a clinically rich learning environment for all of our graduate students.
-Our faculty provides supervised training in clinical supervision for our doctoral students.
+The on-campus training clinic for the doctoral program is the CARE Center.
+The CARE Center offers a clinically rich learning environment for all of our graduate students.
+Our faculty provides live supervised training in counseling and clinical supervision for our doctoral students

 You may also participate in the College Reach-Out Program (CROP).
 The program offers services that focus on enhancing resources for students and families, while also addressing factors outside of school that impact a student's ability to pursue a college education.